 www.minsport.gov.ru/en/![]() |

-Oleg MatytsinMinister of Sport of the Russian Federation |
+Oleg MatytsinMinister of Sport of Russia |

 The Ministry of sport of the Russian Federation |